 As there is no legal requirement to capture LFG in landfill sites in Brazil, the baseline scenario is LFG release to the atmosphere.
 This is also the scenario prior to the Project implementation.
+Therefore, the a) Collecting System

-Therefore, the Project Participants need some incentive to make this investment in a LFG recovery and destruction system at the Manaus landfill.
+Project Participants need some incentive to make this investment in a LFG recovery and destruction system at the Manaus landfill.